 Teacher: (frazzled) I don't know!
 All these questions; is a little blind faith too much to ask?!

-- How We Got Here: The use of this trope is parodied when, after Homer agress to come with Bart to put the head back on the statue, the opening sequence repeats until the mob interrupts the story, saying they already know that part.
+- The use of the latter trope is parodied when, after Homer agrees to come with Bart to put the head back on the statue, the opening sequence repeats until the mob interrupts the story, saying they already know that part.

 - Innocuously Important Episode: This is the first appearance of Sideshow Bob.
 His design is way off in his first scene.